Video tribute premieres on Armed Forces Day on behalf of the people of Chorley and South Ribble

 “A Salute to Our Armed Forces” will premiere online at 1pm on Armed Forces Day, Saturday June 26 2021.

-It can be viewed on the YouTube channel Chorley & District History or by following the link https://youtu.be/NzPj3c3F6JQ
+It can be viewed - from 1pm -on the YouTube channel Chorley & District History or by following the link https://youtu.be/NzPj3c3F6JQ